oz123/mh/README.md

 different project.
 Also, as time goes on, these Makefiles can become gigantic, and getting a quick overview by reading the `Makefile` becomes impossible.
-The purpose of this program is to fix this situation by turning a `Makefile` to self-documenting, by using a simple syntax for documenting target, variable and global make option.
+The purpose of this program is to fix this situation by turning a `Makefile` to self-documenting, by using a simple syntax for documenting targets, variables and global make options.
 This is much better than maintaining a help target manually for larger projects.
 This program parses all the lines and checks for target, local variables and global variables.
-If they are suffixed with `##` or `#?` the string that follows is interpreted as the help for that variable or target.
+If they are suffixed with `##` or `#?` the string that follows is interpreted as the help for that variables or targets.

 The targets can be used with parameters like this: